MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 > Running on GPU is still experimental.
 Please [contact us](mailto:dsri-support-l@maastrichtuniversity.nl) if you want to run jobs on GPU.

-## Future recommended deployment
+## Recommended deployment

-> Still need some work to be able to install additional libraries at build time.
+We recommend to use a Source-to-Image deployment.
+Provide the URL to a git repository containing your code and `requirements.txt` or `requirements.yml`, then provide the Git URL when starting the Notebook.

-Select `Jupyter Notebook Quickstart` from the [DSRI services catalog](https://app.dsri.unimaas.nl:8443/console/catalog) web UI while on the right project.
+⚡ If you want to start a Notebook fast and do not mind of the persistence of your data choose the `Jupyter Notebook Quickstart` from the [DSRI services catalog](https://app.dsri.unimaas.nl:8443/console/catalog) web UI.

+🗄️ If you need a to use a PVC storage then use `Jupyter Notebook PVC Quickstart` from the Catalog.

+The following parameters need to be provided:

 * *Application_name*: the unique name of your application

   * e.g. `nb-tensorflow-word2vec`
 * *Notebook_interface*
   * `classic`: Jupyter notebook web UI.
   * `lab`: Jupyterlab web UI.
 * *Builder_image*
   * `s2i-minimal-notebook:3.6` : minimal jupyter notebook

   * `s2i-scipy-notebook:3.6` : notebook with popular scientific libraries pre-installed

   * `s2i-tensorflow-notebook:3.6` : notebook with tensorflow libraries for machine learning.

+  * > TODO: add sparks notebook
 * *Git_repository_url*: the notebook git repository.
 Place a `requirements.txt` file at the root to install additional libraries.

   * See [jakevdp/PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) as example.
 * *Context_dir*: should enable to select working directory.
 But at the moment fails if directory doesn't exist.
   * By default the working directory is `/opt/app-root/src` (TODO: try `/srv`)